 canvas rotate itemOrTag x y angle

 Note that most of the arguments are very similar to the canvas's scale subcommand.
-Angle is measured in degrees, with positive values indicating anti-clockwise rotation.
+The angle is measured in degrees, with positive values indicating anti-clockwise rotation.

 Canvas Item C API Alterations